Chicago Nature Now! Alert

 Hummingbirds, Hummingbirds, Hummingbirds!

-The hummingbirds are here!
+The hummingbirds will often remain while the weather is warm.
 You can find them buzzing about at many nature centers including: Sagawau Canyon, Pilcher Park (at the nature center and south of the greenhouse), and Little Red Schoolhouse.

 If you find this website of Chicago nature information useful, please consider donating or purchasing my nationally-acclaimed book that celebrates all of the preserves featured on this website.